Help us improve your experience.

 To define the operational mode commands to allow in an op script:

-1. Navigate to the op script where you want to allow operational mode commands.
+1. Navigate to the op script for which you want to allow operational mode commands.

 Note: